lawrenceslng/Packer-Terraform_Example/README.md

 ![AMI in Console](./assets/Screenshot%202025-03-21%20at%2010.51.24 PM.png)

+### Step 3

-Before running the Terraform files, you need to go into `example_variables.tf` and replace the following variables:
+Before running the Terraform files, you need to go into `example_variables.tf` and double check/replace the following variables:

 - bastion_ingress_ip_address